 - Lack of sleep.
 Not getting enough sleep is a surefire way to impact your memory.
 The less sleep you get, the less able your brain is to focus and process memory correctly.
 Sleeping can help speed up your thinking and get you ready for the day.

 - Certain medications.
 It’s normal to take medications to help you manage chronic conditions, but be aware that some of these medications may have memory loss as a side effect.
-Antidepressants, narcotics, sleeping aids, antihistamines and cholesterol medications can all come with possible memory loss in older adults.
+Antidepressants, narcotics, sleeping aids, antihistamines and cholesterol medications can all come with possible memory loss symptoms in older adults.

 - Head trauma or injury.
 Any time you hit your head, it’s possible that you may experience memory loss as a result.
-Even mild concussions have been known to cause memory loss.
+Even mild concussions have been known to cause memory loss symptoms.
 After a hit to the head, you should be examined by a medical professional to check for any bleeding or swelling in your brain.

 - Dementia.
 Severe memory loss may signal worsening dementia or Alzheimer’s disease.
 Though memory loss is not usually a sign of dementia, symptoms like social withdrawal or forgetfulness that disrupts your daily life can be a legitimate cause for concern.
 Address these concerns with your doctor as soon as possible to receive proper treatment.